Its time to layout the Satsop River section. The layout design given and druthers of this section is identified in Station 14 Satsop River.

 First I looked at the two curved legs.
 At Basalt, the 26 inch radius curve needs to connect to a tangent track located 10 inches from the front fascia.
 That means that 16 inches of space is needed on this section for the north wye design element.
 At Polson Canyon, the 26 inch radius curve needs to connect to a tangent track located 16 inches from the front fascia.
 This means that 10 inches of space is needed on this section for the south main line and the abandoned spur track.
 A total of approximately 26 inches is needed for the curved main line components.
 That leaves us with 70 inches of tangent mainline track for the five bridges.
 See Satsop River Bridge N5 for the baseline construction details.

-4. I pulled up a construction diagram of a
+4. The timber trestle is a six pile per bent design.
+I pulled up a construction diagram of a

 timber trestle built by the Southern Pacific.
 That diagram has each